GiannisPettas/go-reloaded/.amazonq/rules/memory-bank/product.md

 # Go-Reloaded Product Overview

 ## Purpose
 Go-Reloaded is a high-performance text processing tool that transforms text files using various commands.
-It's designed for efficient text manipulation with minimal memory usage, making it suitable for processing files of any size.
+It's designed for efficient text manipulation with minimal memory usage, capable of processing files of any size using only ~8KB of memory.

 ## Key Features

-### Text Transformations
+### Core Transformations
 - **Numeric Base Conversion**: Convert hexadecimal and binary numbers to decimal format
 - **Case Transformations**: Change text to uppercase, lowercase, or capitalize words
 - **Article Correction**: Automatically fix "a/an" usage based on vowel sounds